Christina Yuna Lee’s killing ‘hits so close to home’ for Asian American women in NYC

-“It’s just scary,” said Lee, who is 31, and, like Christina Lee, is also Korean American (but not related).
+“It’s just scary,” said Yul Lee, who is 31, and, like Christina Lee, is also Korean American (but not related).
 Unlike some of the passersby, she had already read news reports with details of the killing.
 And she was acutely aware of the similarities in their demographics.

-She works around the corner, so she regularly walks by the apartment building in Manhattan’s Chinatown where Lee, a senior creative producer at the digital music platform Splice, was killed in her own apartment.
+She works around the corner, so she regularly walks by the apartment building in Manhattan’s Chinatown where Christina Yuna Lee, a senior creative producer at the digital music platform Splice, was killed in her own apartment.

 Just before 4:30 a.m.
 Sunday, a man followed Lee into her building after she arrived home in a taxi, according to surveillance video published by the New York Post.
 The man, identified by police as Assamad Nash, 25, followed her up six flights of stairs to her apartment, the video shows.